A detailed travel guide to visiting the famous Emerald Pool & Blue Lagoon in Krabi, Thailand.

 1. Rayavadee Luxury

-Amazing 5-star luxury accommodation adjacent Krabi Marine National Park in Railay.
+Amazing 5-star luxury accommodation adjacent to the Krabi Marine National Park in Railay.
 Boasts immaculately designed rooms, 6 restaurants, an outdoor pool, & incredible balcony views.

 2. Anana Ecological Resort Mid-Range